gaultier/blog/tip_of_day_3.md

 termcolor	1.1.0	Andrew Gallant <jamslam@gmail.com>	https://github.com/BurntSushi/termcolor	MIT OR Unlicense		A simple cross platform library for writing colored text to a terminal.
 ```

-And we need to transform this data into a markdown table, something like that:
+Not really readable.
+We need to transform this data into a [markdown table](https://github.github.com/gfm/#tables-extension-), something like that:

 ```
 | First Header  | Second Header |